 Will Your Life Insurance Payout Be Taxed?
 Think ILITBy: Roman Aminov, Esq.

 Many people automatically assume that the life insurance death benefit they leave over to their loved ones will not be taxed.
 This common misconception can result in the unnecessary payment of tens or hundreds of thousands of dollars of estate taxes.

 The Rule: The IRS (Section 2042) states that the death benefit of your life insurance policy is included in your estate if the proceeds are payable either (1) to your estate or (2) to your beneficiaries if you possessed any incidents of ownership in the policy at the time of your death.
 Incidents of ownership include the right to (1)change/add beneficiaries (2) transfer ownership of the policy (3) borrow against the policy, among other rights.
 Basically, if you retain control over the policy, it will be includable in your estate.

-The Problem: With the New York estate tax set at $1,000,000, many New Yorkers who own their own home, have some savings, and own a life insurance policy will be subject to estate taxes.
-For example, the estate of a New York resident with a $2,000,000 estate, which includes the value of his home and life insurance policy, will pay close to $100,000 in estate taxes .
+The Problem: Many New Yorkers who own their own home, have some savings, and own a life insurance policy may be subject to estate taxes.
+For example, the estate of a New York resident.
 At a time when your loved ones need money the most, you need to make sure that more money goes to them as opposed to the state and federal governments.

 The Solutions: There are effective and legal ways to avoid paying any estate taxes on insurance proceeds.